julioacontreras/data-formula/README.md

 # Data Formula &middot; [![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/facebook/react/blob/main/LICENSE)

-Process data using SQL, JsonPath and transforms in pipes.
+Flexible data processing with SQL, JsonPath, and transform support in pipeline steps.

+* **Simple to use** use json structure to get your rresutls.

+* **Less code** with this library use less code and get faster results.

 ## Install